 Autonomous drones operations are useful for a number of workboat operations.

 Drones for tug boat support provide a safer environment.
-Planck’s drones fly from moving vessels without the need for a dedicate pilot, so they can provide imagery of the far side of a ship during tug operations.
-Planck’s drones for boats have also been used for ship-to-ship or ship-to-shore delivery.
+Planck’s technology enables drones to fly from moving vessels without the need for a dedicate pilot, so they can provide imagery of the far side of a ship during tug operations.
+Planck’s technology also unlocks the ability for drones to be used for ship-to-ship or ship-to-shore delivery.
 Please contact Planck with your needs, and we’ll see how we can help